Douglas College > Student Services > Financial > Financial Aid > Awards > Commerce and Business Administration awards

 Canadian Institute for Market Intelligence (CIMI) Award of Distinction

 This award was initially established in 2008 by the former Canadian Institute of Market Intelligence (CIMI) to support Douglas College students entering their second year of either the Marketing Management Diploma or the BBA Marketing Program.
 CIMI was jointly established by the National Research Council and Douglas College to assist with the development and commercialization of new technologies through competitive market intelligence.
 In 2016, the designated programs were updated to begin supporting students enrolled in either the Marketing Diploma or Marketing Post-Degree Diploma programs.
 In 2017, the award was updated again to include both domestic & international students.
 As well, the enrollment criteria was adjusted to include students in either the Marketing Intelligence or Marketing Research courses who demonstrate enthusiasm in class for the development and commercialization of new technologies through competitive market intelligence.

-The Envision Financial Douglas College Community Building Program has, since 2012, matched Marketing 3313 student teams, in the Faculty of Commerce and Business Administration, with non-profit agencies in need of assistance with marketing, communications, research, promotion, fund-raising, social media, websites and event planning.
+The Envision Financial Douglas College Community Building Program has, since 2012, matched Marketing student teams from the Faculty of Commerce and Business Administration with non-profit agencies in need of assistance with marketing, communications, research, promotion, fund-raising, social media, websites and event planning.
 Students benefit from gaining practical work experience, while community partners gain valuable business tools and strategies that build capacity.
-Students who receive this Award of Distinction must be actively engaged with the program as demonstrated by their project work and outcomes.
+Recipients of this award must be actively involved with this project.

 Eric (Bunny) Moffatt Memorial Award